Eclipse SUMO - Simulation of Urban MObility

 - Mapping vehicles can drive on routes specified in route files, however sumo vehicles can’t drive on routes specified in the scenario database

-section for choosing between multiple mappings by weight.
-It is currently not possible to map applications on specific vehicles, unless they have a distinctive vehicle type name. - IDs of your sumo vehicles will be replaced on MOSAIC side with internal IDs starting with
+- In order to configure an application mapping for sumo vehicles, you can either use the prototypessections for single type mapping, or thetypeDistributionsection for choosing between multiple mappings by weight.
+It is currently not possible to map applications on specific vehicles, unless they have a distinctive vehicle type name.

-prefix.
-Keep this in mind when your applications create log files or during debugging. - The vehicle types defined in Mapping and defined in route files can’t share the same names
+- The vehicle types defined in Mapping and defined in route files can’t share the same names

 This duality of adding vehicles has some powerful use cases.
 For example, you can use an existing SUMO scenario and add your own traffic via MOSAIC and equip all vehicles with applications.